 June 11

-17.00 -18.30 am: Roundtable: Who Owns the Truth?
-How AI, social media and journalists co-shape the public sphere and the functioning of Democracy - See dedicated page for details
+17.00 -18.30: Roundtable: Who Owns the Truth?
+How AI, social media and journalists co-shape the public sphere and the functioning of Democracy - Full details are available on the dedicated page

 June 12